valohai/docs/source/faq/index.rst

     Get started for free with model training and batch predictions.
 Check our Pro and Enterprise pricing for more features: https://valohai.com/pricing/

 * **How do I get my existing project to Valohai?**
-    You can easily take add your existing project to Valohai.
+    You can easily add your existing project to Valohai.
 You'll just need to add a ``valohai.yaml`` configuration file, describing what you want to run and your dependencies.

 * **Does Valohai support GPU machines?**
     Yes.
-You can run executions either CPU or GPU machines on Valohai.
+You can run executions either on CPU or GPU machines on Valohai.
 The exact type will depend on your organization settings and cloud provider availability (AWS, Azure, GCP)

 Executions
 ----------------------